 Because Berlin Hyp operates under a PLTA, it only has to pay de minimis taxes for its foreign operations, but has to upstream its entire net profit to its parent LBBH, where domestic taxes are paid, utilising remaining tax loss carry forwards generated by the former Bankgesellschaft Berlin.
 As a result of this setup, the reported net profit of Berlin Hyp is zero.
-Hence, to gauge the underlying earnings power of the bank, we assume a normalised tax rate of 30% that we apply to the Moody's-adjusted pretax income, which resulted in an adjusted net profit of \leq 46 million for 9M 2020 and \leq 109 million in 2019, which represented an adjusted return on assets of 0.1%.
+Hence, to gauge the underlying earnings power of the bank, we assume a normalised tax rate of 30% that we apply to the Moody's-adjusted pretax income, which resulted in an adjusted net profit of €99.1 million for the first half of 2021 (1H 2020: €18.1 million), which represented an adjusted return on assets of 0.6%.

-While provisioning needs have started to increase in 2020 (€50 million for 9M 2020), we nonetheless forecast that Berlin Hyp's earnings will remain sustainably above the levels we have seen in the years before 2014, reflecting the bank's asset-mix shift and the workout of its legacy problem loan portfolio.
+Provisioning needs decreased significantly in the first half of 2021 (€13 million for 1H 2021; 1H 2020: €50.4 million), we forecast that Berlin Hyp's earnings will remain sustainably above the levels we have seen in the years before 2014, reflecting the bank's asset-mix shift and the workout of its legacy problem loan portfolio.
 An average 0.4% return on assets should, therefore, be achievable for Berlin Hyp through the cycle.